 - Young kittens who have not weaned

-Do not feed rice which contains additional ingredients, especially onion and garlic, which are toxic to cats.
+Do not feed rice that contains additional ingredients, especially onion and garlic, which are toxic to cats.

 How to prepare rice for cats